anshulsimhadri003/fashion-ai-chatbot/README.md

 ## 11. What Makes This More Intelligent

-Compared to a basic chatbot, this version includes:
+Compared to a basic chatbot, this includes:

 - Semantic document retrieval instead of only keyword matching
 - FAISS vector search